 I knew he was black

-before I saw him at the IHop
+before I ever saw him at the IHop

-with his white buddy.
+with his white buddies.

 I knew, not from some jargon

 or accent formed in the heat of the Delta

 but from his deep, resonant, soul laugh—

 the way their grandfathers once discussed

 rain, tillage and the future price of cotton by the ton

 Somewhere in the years between,

 men stopped saying, “Suh” and “Boy”